onepanelio/core-docs/docs/deployment/configuration/remote-microk8s.md

 ## GPU Setup
 :::note
 For instances running with GPUs we recommend having a disk size of at least 100GB.
 All further instructions are in your remote computer/vm unless otherwise indicated.
-Deployments using **ABS** as default storage will need to edit `/etc/hosts` and add an entry that matches their metalLb address and fqdn.
-`192.168.99.0 app.onepanel.test`
 :::

 1. Verify you have a CUDA capable GPU.